Dmitri Makarov (ice hockey)

-Dmitri Leonidovich Makarov (born December 6, 1983) is a Russian professional ice hockey winger who is currently an unrestricted free agent.
+Dmitri Leonidovich Makarov (born December 6, 1983) is a Russian professional ice hockey winger who is an unrestricted free agent.
 He most recently played for HC Yugra of the Kontinental Hockey League (KHL).

+Career

 After his second year with Torpedo Nizhny Novgorod in the 2012–13 season, Makarov was traded in the off-season to return to Salavat Yulaev in exchange for Denis Parshin and Sergei Sentyurin on May 5, 2013.